roso1102/cortexa/README.md

 ### 9.1 Forgetting and Pruning

-A system that remembers everything becomes noisy. cortexa incorporates a **forgetting mechanism** inspired by synaptic pruning:
+A system that remembers everything becomes noisy. cortexa incorporates a **forgetting mechanism** inspired by synaptic pruning :

 * Memories with consistently low activation (rarely accessed, low relevance, negative feedback) decay over time.
 * Very low-activation items can be: